reichenbch/GStar-Assignment-2-GRPO/README.md

 # GRPO for Countdown Math Problems

-This project implements the **Group-Reward Policy Optimization (GRPO)** algorithm to fine-tune a language model on the "Countdown" math task.
+This project implements the **Group Relative Policy Optimization (GRPO)** algorithm to fine-tune a language model on the "Countdown" math task.
 The goal is to train an LLM to generate correct mathematical equations that reach a target number using a given set of integers.

 ## Setup